11+ Feature Voting Tools (+ Tips to Avoid Voting Board Pitfalls)

 Note that you can’t hide vote counts, make a private board, or randomize topics.

-Pricing: The Idea Wall starts at $29/month for most of the features.
+Pricing: Feedbear starts at $29/month for most of the features.
 You need to upgrade to the Business plan at $99/month to get unlimited team members and to make projects private.
 (Savio gives you private boards on even the most basic plan).

 VoteHub is another simple but effective feature idea voting tool.
 It’s very basic—voting is the only thing it does.
 But it does allow you to use different kinds of voting (upvoting, downvoting, rankings, and polls).
 It has a simple voter identification system that helps avoid multiple voting if you need it.
 It’s also easily embeddable on your site.